 Did you know that Superbowl Sunday is the SECOND BIGGEST FOOD EVENT in the United States??
 Second only to Thanksgiving.
 Seriously.
 That tells me three things.
 1-People love football.
 2-People love to eat.
-3-People love to eat while watching football.
+3-People love to eat while watching football and Superbowl commercials.
 Here is our collection of Superbowl Party Recipes for your watch party.

 Are you ready for the Big Game?

-My family loves football.
-The action, the beautiful passes, the hard hitting, the mind-altering catches.
+My family and crew loves football games.
+The action, the beautiful passes, amazing touchdowns, the hard hitting, the mind-altering catches.
+And the beer.
+(Truth.)
 The joy…the agony.
 If I thought anyone would read it, I would totally start a football blog.

 And isn’t it great how America turns everything into a food event?
 Especially the big game.
-Check out some of our favorite foods to celebrate with below.
+We are getting closer and closer to Super Bowl week.
+Check out some of our favorite foods for your big game menu.
+What should you serve at your super bowl party?
+We've got you covered from cheesy tips to sweet treats.

 Fun Extras for Your Superbowl Party